 The above is illustrated in a simple, two-dimensional model of the Dutch task market (see figure 1).
 Both axes represent a continuum where different types of workers find their place.
 On the horizontal axis, we have the completeness of the contract, under which a worker performs one or more tasks.
 To the left, we have people with very long-lasting jobs, perhaps even for their entire working life, with contracts that leave very much implicit.
 That is, such a contract only includes a broad job description e.g. a tenured professor at a university.
 To the right, we have people performing tasks as a result of an on-the-spot transaction on a product market, e.g. an ice cream vendor hired to sell ice cream at a given event.
 In this case, the tasks are narrowly defined in a contract, and they will be carried out in the short term.
 On the vertical axis, we find the degree of innovativeness of the performed tasks.
+When the degree of innovativeness of tasks is low, we deal with routine tasks.
 Tasks with a high degree of innovativeness are carried out by both entrepreneurial employees and ambitious self-employed, depending on the completeness of the contract.
 Both dimensions of work should be considered together in order to be able to determine the type of worker.